magnus-lycka/gocd-pipeline-builder/README.md

 -j together with -D can provide the same information on the commandline as -y would provide in a file.
 See below.

+Assuming that you have an appropriate settings file available at http:/server/settings.json with pattern parameters `{{ repo_url }}`, `{{ group }}` and `{{ repo_name }}`, and you
+stand in a git checkout and want a new pipeline named as the checkout directory, in pipeline group `X` at `http://mygoserver:8153`, where you log in as `charlie`, you can type this:

+    goplbld -C url=http://mygoserver:8153 -C username=charlie -P password -D group=X -j http:/server/settings.json

+You will be prompted for password.

+If you want the pipeline to be called `Y` instead of the directory name, simply add `-D repo_name=Y` to the command line.

 GoCD Pipeline Templates and parameters
 --------------------------------------